 Tmall.com also called Tian Mao (天猫) in Chinese is China’s biggest B2C online retailer.
 One of the biggest tech companies in China, Alibaba, launched it in 2010.
 It allows foreign and local brands to sell their products.
 It offers a wide range of products such as apparel, food, shoes, luxury brands, and other types of products.

-A few years ago, Tmall.com launched Tmall Global, which allows foreign brands to register to Tmall and to access to the Chinese market.
+A few years ago, Tmall.com launched Tmall Global, which allows foreign brands to register to Tmall and to access the Chinese market.

 Sell on Tmall Global